Inference for Impulse Responses under Model Uncertainty: Bootstrap Inference for Impulse Responses

 \subsection{Effects of Rank Misspecification}

-Algorithm \ref{ass:1} assumes knowledge of the true cointegrating rank, labeled as $r_0$; if $r \neq r_0$, inference on $\zeta$ will be inappropriate, in particular for longer horizons.
+Standard bootstrap inference assumes knowledge of the true cointegrating rank, labeled as $r_0$; if $r \neq r_0$, inference on $\zeta$ will be inappropriate, in particular for longer horizons.
 If the chosen rank $r$ is smaller than the true rank, the estimated IRs converge to `pseudo-true' values $\theta_j^{(r)}$ which are different from the true ones.
 This arises because the VAR parameters converge to their pseudo-true values which satisfy the (incorrect) rank restriction, c.f.~\citet{CRT12}.
 While in this case bootstrap inference remains valid for the pseudo-true parameters, these parameters can be substantially different from the true IRs, making their interpretation and therefore inference somewhat meaningless, in particular as one typically tries to uncover structural effects which requires knowledge of true parameters.

-On the other hand, if $r > r_0$, as for instance in the VAR in levels specification, the short (fixed $j$) and medium ($j/n \rightarrow 0$) horizon IRs are estimated consistently, but at long horizons ($j \sim n$) IRs are inconsistent and even random and inference becomes invalid \citep{Phillips98}.
-The inconsistency is caused by the domination of the error correction terms for the long-horizon IRs, and their insufficient estimation accuracy under rank misspecification.
+On the other hand, if $r > r_0$, as for instance in the VAR in levels specification, the short (fixed $j$) and medium ($j/n \rightarrow 0$) horizon IRs are estimated consistently, but at long horizons ($j \sim n$) IRs are inconsistent and even random and inference becomes invalid \citep{Phillips98}.\footnote{Consistency of the estimated IRs also depends on the type of identification considered.
+For example, under long-run identification the short-run IRs are also not estimated consistently, see e.g.~\citet{Gospodinov10}.} The inconsistency is caused by the domination of the error correction terms for the long-horizon IRs, and their insufficient estimation accuracy under rank misspecification.
 The same occurs for bootstrap inference; while valid for short and medium horizon IRs, it becomes invalid at long horizons, as demonstrated in different contexts by \citet{Choi05}, \citet{InoueKilian02} and \citet{Mikusheva12}.

 Figure \ref{Example_Intro} illustrates potential consequences of rank uncertainty for the construction of inference in practice.
 Displayed in the left panel are confidence intervals for output responses to a government spending shock identified as in \citet{BlanchardPerotti02} for all possible numbers of cointegration relations.\footnote{The VAR specification and the data are described in Section \ref{sec:fis}.} Clearly, the assessment of the effectiveness of the spending policy varies drastically with the chosen cointegration rank, indicating that choosing the wrong rank hampers the interpretation of results -- for long but equally so for short horizons.
 One could argue that with proper rank estimation, the most appropriate of these intervals can be selected.
 However, as demonstrated in the right panel, if evidence for a particular rank is weak, different but equally well established ``respectable'' rank selection procedures may suggest different models, providing little guidance for the applied researcher.